LunaireFlare/calculator/README.md

 ### Encountered Pitfalls
 - Not spending enough time working out the logic first led to losing quite a bit of time later on
-- Understanding the logic in the differences between the numeric variables and their string representation on the displays
+- Understanding the differences between the numeric variables and their string representation on the displays